nityam2007/bookmark-php/docs/API.md

 ### v1.0.0 (2025-12-27)
 - Initial API release
-- Add, list, get, and delete bookmarks
+- Add, list, and get bookmarks (read & add only - no delete for safety)
 - API key authentication
 - Auto-fetch metadata from URLs
 - Category and tag support